TadhgCahill/ssu_sustainability/README.md

 For the startup page, there is only one startup_layout.py folder.

 The homepage has the majority of the code.
 Homepage_layout is the "parent" to the homepage code.
-Here, you will find the title bar, highlights for the guided tutorial, a call to filters and graphs, the welcome mesage, and the bottom border.
+Here, you will find the title bar, highlights for the guided tutorial, a call to filters and graphs, the welcome message, and the bottom border.

 Here is the part that has to do with calling filters and graphs.
 Notice we are importing graphs and filters from graphs_layout.py and filters.py, respectively
 ```